Chimney Sweep in Paola, KS

 The Chimneys & Fireplaces of Paola, Kansas

 With the growth of the town only picking up speed from the late forties to today, chimney and fireplace design became similar to what can be seen across the country.
-The median age of a venting and hearth in Paola is in excess of 50 years.
-The average age of a typical chimney and its vent is 10-20 years before maintenance, or sometimes, reconstruction is needed.
+The median age of a venting hearth in Paola is in excess of 50 years.
+The average age of a typical chimney and its vent is 10-20 years.
 It is not recommended to actively use a fireplace or venting system until it has been evaluated for sound function.

 Today, homeowners are utilizing many of the commercially available heating and hearth appliances that customers with busy lifestyles have come to value.
 Whether new construction or Victorian remodeling, these factory-built hearth and chimney units provide versatile heating qualities and affordable usage.

 From Sweep to Repairs, Let FSC Serve You

 Caring for a fireplace in the home is best not left to amateurs.
 Carelessness or misunderstanding of proper construction, repair, or maintenance could allow an otherwise safe appliance to operate in a hazardous fashion.

 Full Service Chimney is honored to serve the families of Paola.
 After all, “We love Chimneys!”
 For this reason we make a point to include Paola in our roster of cities we service.
 Do as others in Paola have done and trust your homes fireplace to the best.